 Tiny samples do not always lead to tiny clothes; Chanel, given its base clientele, would be stupid not to make its iconic jackets in size 10+, and believe me, Karl does.
 Fashion is a business.
 But a) some designers do not want the business of women over size 10, because they feel it will hurt their brand image and b) even some designers who design bigger make a conscious choice to keep their samples tiny.
 (As a bonus for your snarky pleasure: here is a bitterly funny first-person piece by a size 16 British writer — she’d be size 14 American — about trying to buy a designer frock.)

-But again I remind you that all the talk about fashion has very little to do with educating people about weight and health.
 I point people Linda Bacon, Ph.D.’sHealth At Every Size: The Surprising Truth About Your Weight to do that.
 I love clothes, but fashion is a red herring.